jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 For example: Power Loader would be Good because it has The Company team affiliation, but Omega Machine would be Evil because it is H.A.M.M.E.R. affiliated.

+However, for this specific question it should be noted that Darkhold is neutral.
+It does require you to have a Marvel character, but Marvel isn't a Team Affiliation and doesn't make the card Good or Evil.
+So Darkhold - even though it can only be equipped to an Evil character -  is not Evil itself (and would *not* benefit from Dark Beast's power).

 # [Dark Phoenix](http://vs.tcgbrowser.com/images/cards/big/CV1-020.jpg) (SC)
 *Set: Crossover*